staticabhi/imdbtest/README.md

 The listing will:
 1. Analyze adverse events (AE) in the context of a subject’s medical history (MH) and medications (CM).
-2. Use advanced PySpark operations like `window functions` (via partitioning) and `user-defined functions` (UDFs) for meaningful derivations.
+2. Use advanced Pandas operations like `groupby`, custom functions, and conditional derivations for insights.
 3. Include derived metrics such as the count of overlapping medications and a flag indicating severe AEs based on custom criteria.

 ### Key Columns: